aucad/aml-networks/readme.md

 * `make fast`

+  This option runs a quick experiment, for fixed configuration of small record sample and low fixed iteration count.
-  Subset of make all.
-This option runs experiment, only for default max iterations, only using full holdout set.
-The parameters for this attack are fixed -- it does not accept arguments like the two experiments above.
+  These parameters are fixed: it does not accept arguments like the two experiments above.

 * `make plot`

   Plot results of a previously performed experiment.
-This command will generate text-based table plots.

 ### Additional Custom Experiments